rhizomatics/signalk-einklabel-plugin/README.md

 See also the commands useful for debugging under [Developing Templates]
 - `render` - transform an SVG template and data into a PNG
 - `paint` - render an SVG template and data to a selected ESL

+( The CLI can also be run from a checked out module as `npm run cli -- command --args` )

 ## Vendors